-From ages 16 to 18, the Sixth Form is an integral and important part of the school.
+St Joseph’s College Sixth Form lies at the heart of the school.
 Our teachers are dedicated to supporting each and every student to achieve their best academically, to become confident, well-rounded and compassionate adults and to harness the tools needed to thrive in a technologically driven modern world.

-Our small class sizes enable all students to receive the individual guidance and support needed for them to thrive and grow in the Sixth Form.
+Small class sizes and inspirational teaching encourage academic excellence within a caring community and enables all students to receive the individual guidance and support needed for them to thrive and grow in the Sixth Form.
 Each student has a tutor who knows them as an individual, and is responsible for the day to day monitoring of their academic and personal well-being.

 The Sixth Form offers a broad curriculum of A Level subjects which are respected by universities and employers.
 Students typically take three A Levels plus the Extended Project Qualification over two years.

 The Extended Project develops students’ ability to work independently in preparation for further study at a higher level.

 It is a single piece of work that requires a high level of planning, preparation, research and autonomous study.
 It aims to improve students’ critical thinking and time management skills and inspires them to develop a love of learning for learning’s sake.
 All students have the option to complete an Extended Project and have free choice in selecting their topic.

 The qualification is equivalent to one AS Level and is worth up to 28 UCAS points.

 Beyond the classroom

 Education at St Joseph’s College is not confined to the classroom at any stage of school life.
 Our enrichment and extension programme in the Sixth Form aims to educate the whole child through our full co-curricular programme and memorable educational visits, culminating in the Sixth Form Ball at the end of the Summer Term.

 The current Sixth Form information booklet can be downloaded here: